binaryage/asepsis-web/index.md

 #### Does it work with OS X 10.9 (Mavericks) ?

+> Yes, since Asepsis 1.4.
-> Asepsis 1.3 does not work with 10.9. (the installer refuses to install).
-I'm looking for some solution and I will update you on Asepsis progress in some future blog post.
+> Asepsis 1.3.2 does not work with OS X 10.9 and the installer refuses to install.

 #### Could this be ported to Snow Leopard?